Graph Neural Networks with a Distribution of Parametrized Graphs: Preliminaries

 \subsection{Graph Neural Networks}

 Graph neural networks \citep{gcnv2,KanZhaSon,brody2022how,9413417,zhao2023graph}, which are neural networks designed to operate on graphs, typically employ the message-passing framework.
-Within this framework, the features of each node are integrated with those of its neighboring nodes to update its feature representation.
+Within this framework, the features of each node are updated by integrating with those of its neighboring nodes.

 More specifically, suppose that we have a graph $G=(V, E)$, where $V$ is the set of vertices and $E$ is the set of edges.
 Moreover, each node $v \in V$ is associated with (initial) node features represented by $x_v^0$.
 The node features can then be updated in the $k$-th layer as follows: